MANAPPURAM

 (Reporting by Chris Thomas in Bengaluru)

-** Shares of Muthoot Finance MUTT.NS tank 10%, IIFL Finance IIFL.NS slide 7% and Manappuram Finance MNFL.NS dip 3%
+** Shares of Indian gold loan providers trim losses; Muthoot Finance MUTT.NS down 4.8%, IIFL Finance IIFL.NS down 2.5% and Manappuram Finance MNFL.NS dip 1.5%

-** In its monetary policy review on Wednesday, India's central bank said it will to issue comprehensive regulations on prudential norms and conduct-related aspects for gold loan providers
+** In the monetary policy address on Wednesday, RBI chief had said that the central bank will issue comprehensive regulations on prudential norms and conduct-related aspects for gold loan providers

-** Reuters reported last month that the Reserve Bank of India plans to ask lenders to follow stricter underwriting processes for gold loans
+** Reuters reported last month that RBI plans to ask lenders to follow stricter underwriting processes for gold loans

 (Reporting by Sethuraman NR in Bengaluru)

-** Shares of Muthoot Finance MUTT.NS tank 10%, IIFL Finance IIFL.NS slide 7% and Manappuram Finance MNFL.NS dip 3%
+** Shares of Indian gold loan providers trim losses; Muthoot Finance MUTT.NS down 4.8%, IIFL Finance IIFL.NS down 2.5% and Manappuram Finance MNFL.NS dip 1.5%

-** In its monetary policy review on Wednesday, India's central bank said it will to issue comprehensive regulations on prudential norms and conduct-related aspects for gold loan providers
+** In the monetary policy address on Wednesday, RBI chief had said that the central bank will issue comprehensive regulations on prudential norms and conduct-related aspects for gold loan providers

-** Reuters reported last month that the Reserve Bank of India plans to ask lenders to follow stricter underwriting processes for gold loans
+** Reuters reported last month that RBI plans to ask lenders to follow stricter underwriting processes for gold loans

 (Reporting by Sethuraman NR in Bengaluru)